Rural Practice: Graduate Medical Education for (Position Paper)

 - Behavioral health and psychiatry, including access issues unique to rural practice

-- Practice management in a small practice setting
+- Practice management in a small practice setting and system integration

 - Telemedicine, the electronic health record, and other electronic tools and resources

-- Public Health, including basic definitions, resources for rural health, access and barrier issues, funding and delivery of rural health care, interdisciplinary teams in rural health, health outcomes and disparities in rural populations, strategies for delivery of care, and cultural competence (UW Competencies)
+- Public Health, including basic definitions, resources for rural health, access and barrier issues, funding and delivery of rural health care, interdisciplinary teams in rural health, health outcomes and disparities in rural populations, strategies for delivery of care, and cultural competence

 - Community-oriented primary care